 - Australian education is personalised and equitable.

-Part two concludes the article by outlining the remaining eight features:
+Part two concludes the article by outlining the remaining nine features:

 - Australian education provides pastoral care to those in need.